Roger L'Estrange: Legacy

 L'Estrange has evaded sustained scholarly attention until recently.
-Until an essay anthology used his life and works as a way to explore wider issues of Restoration culture and politics, he has not received much attention in his own right.
-The one full length biography used L'Estrange as a vehicle for a study into the 17th century press, rather than as a character study of one of the few figures to be involved in English politics from the Civil War to the Glorious Revolution.
-His biographer, Kitchin, argued that L'Estrange's works had no literary merit beyond as an example of vitriolic ranting taken to an art form.
+Until an essay anthology used his life and works as a way to explore wider issues of Restoration culture and politics, he had not received much attention in his own right.
+The one full length biography used L'Estrange as a vehicle for a study into the 17th-century press, rather than as a character study of one of the few figures to be involved in English politics from the Civil War to the Glorious Revolution.
+His biographer, George Kitchin, argued that L'Estrange's works had no literary merit beyond as an example of vitriolic ranting taken to an art form.
 He followed the Whig historian Thomas Babington Macaulay who characterised L'Estrange as little more than a bully and apologist for the Restoration court with a talent for abuse.